rootwork/salsa-clave/README.md

 involves moving large parts of a form, and these situations are noted in the scripts.

-This effect can be mitigated to some extent by minifying your files (see "Installation").
+This effect can be mitigated to some extent by compressing the files (see "Installation").
 Additionally, for many users the larger form elements that are being acted on will be "below the fold" -- that is, off the screen below introductory text or images at the top of your form -- and will thus not be